DavidMercier/NIMS/doc/models.rst

 The evolution of this curve depends on material properties of the sample and the indenter, and of the indenter's geometry.

-The slope of unloading curve gives access to the contact stiffness :math:`S`:
+The tangent (or the slope) of the part of the unloading curve at the maximum load gives access to the contact stiffness :math:`S`:

     .. math:: S = \frac{dF_\text{c}}{dh}
             :label: stiffness